 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Fresno County Treasury Investment Pool does not have a rating provide by as nationally recognized statistical rating organization.
-However, the assets of the portfolio held by the pool as of June 30, 2019, had an average dollar weighted quality rating at "AA+."
+The Fresno County Treasury Investment Pool does not have a rating provided by a nationally recognized statistical rating organization and is exempt from disclosure per the requirements of GASB 40.
+However, the assets of the portfolio held by the pool as of June 30, 2020, had an average dollar weighted quality rating at "AA+."